Countdown (Australian TV program): Cultural influence

 Above all, Countdown was crucial to the success of many leading Australian acts, including John Farnham, AC/DC, Olivia Newton-John, INXS, Dragon, Hush, Kylie Minogue, I'm Talking, John Paul Young, Sherbet, Skyhooks, Ted Mulry Gang, Jimmy and the Boys, Marcia Hines, Mark Holden, The Angels, Mondo Rock, Men at Work, Icehouse, Australian Crawl and Mental As Anything.

 The program dominated Australian popular music well into the 1980s.
 The popularity of Countdown started to lose momentum by the mid-1980s.
-Music videos were often shown, rather than the artists performing live in the studio.
-It was cheaper to produce with videos and this led to Countdown having no significant difference from any other music video program shown on TV during this time.
+Music videos were often shown rather than the artists performing live in the studio.
+It was cheaper to produce with videos, and this led to Countdown having no significant difference from any other music video program shown on TV during this time.

 The final episode of Countdown aired on 19 July 1987.
 Meldrum co-hosted with, and interviewed, Carol Hitchcock and Jim Keays.
 It was followed by the last Countdown Awards ceremony.
 It was a sad night for many, yet a celebration of musical achievements in '86/'87.
 Meldrum made his appearance at the end of the show wearing his well-known Stetson hat.
 Meldrum saluted the music industry and fans and then bared his shaved head to the audience.
-It was well known that his shaved head was a statement to artists like Midnight Oil, who during their career and being one of Australia's favourite bands, never appeared on the show because they often regarded Countdown as too industry/hit driven and appealed only to a young teenage audience.
+It was well known that his shaved head was a statement to artists like Midnight Oil, who during their career, and being one of Australia's favourite bands, never appeared on the show due to regarding Countdown as too industry/hit-driven and appealing only to a young teenage audience.

 In March 2007, the pay television service Foxtel, and its regional affiliate Austar, began screening hundreds of studio performances from the Countdown era.
-Themed Countdown specials have become very popular and lost performances by John Farnham, drag queen Divine, a-ha, Pseudo Echo and the Countdown Dancers performing the Flashdance medley highlight the great music of the period.
+Themed Countdown specials have become very popular, and thought-lost performances by John Farnham, drag queen Divine, a-ha, Pseudo Echo and the Countdown Dancers performing the Flashdance medley highlight the popular music of the period.

+The sign used in the logo is now housed and displayed at the Australian Centre for the Moving Image.

+Side shows

+During 1982–83, two side shows called Countdown Friday and Countdown Flipside were aired on Friday and Saturday nights.
+23 episodes of Countdown Flipside were produced and by mid 1983 19 episodes of Countdown Friday had been produced.
+Both were clip shows with voice overs by John Peters.